prc992/SNAP/README.md

 # SNAP Pipeline Output Directory Structure

-After running the SNAP pipeline, the results will be organized into several directories within the output folder.
+After running the SNAP pipeline, the results will be organized into several directories within the output folder which you can provide via the parameter **--outputFolder** (the default value for this parameter is analysis_folder).
 Each directory stores specific files related to different stages of the pipeline.
 Below is an explanation of each directory:

 ```
 output_folder/